roc-streaming/roc-java/README.md

 Additional compilation and linking flags can be specified respectively with `CFLAGS` and `LDFLAGS` gradle system variables.

 JAR is located at `build/libs`.
-It expected that `libroc` shared library is present on system.
+The JAR expects that `libroc` shared library is present on system at runtime.

 ## Build AAR for Android (docker way)